p-it-nl/hivemind/server/README.md

 To deploy a Hivemind server you need to build an executable JAR by running `mvn clean install`.
 After this, you can deploy and run the JAR residing in the `\target` folder as per your choosing.

-## Add synchronizers

-To connect to the Hivemind and start synchronizing data you will have to configure the application to connect to the Hivemind.
-To do this, take the following steps:
-	- add the Hivemind synchronizer dependency (not yet in maven central, you can use a local link)
-	- extend your data object from HiveResource
-	- create an implementation of the ResourceProvider
-	- create an instance of SynchronizerConfiguration and provide your required configuration
-	- create an implementation of HiveSynchronizer and provide the ResourceProvider and SynchronizerConfiguration in the constructor
-	- start the HiveSynchronizer

-See folder `/example` for a basic example of a synchronizer implementation.